holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 ## Barley Grain and Mixed Hay Rotation

-To demonstrate the crop rotation component (as opposed to using individual field components), we will assume that barley grain and mixed hay are grown in rotation, with the mixed hay under seeded to the barley so that it can be harvested in both main years (example derived from University of Alberta’s Breton plots, Figure ).
+To demonstrate the crop rotation component (as opposed to using individual field components), we will assume that barley grain and mixed hay are grown in rotation, with the mixed hay under seeded to the barley so that it can be harvested in both main years (example derived from University of Alberta’s Breton plots).

 When using the “Crop Rotation” component, any sequence of crops that are input into this components will be applied to each individual field that is part of the rotation setup.
 This means one field is added for each rotation phase, and the rotation shifts so that each rotation phase is present on one field.
 Since each field can have a different historical management, soil carbon algorithms will run for each field.

 For this example, we assume that the farm requires **70 ha** of barley grain and mixed hay, which are grown in rotation.
-We will need to setup three fields where barley grain is rotated in each field every two years (Figure 7).
+We will need to setup three fields where barley grain is rotated in each field every two years (Figure 13).
 When using the crop rotation component, the crop management input of a specific crop is repeated on each field in the rotation where the crop is grown.

 **To setup the rotation:**